 “Son, what about your writing?
 I always told you that words would save your life.“

-I brushed my Father’s question off as frivolous – telling myself that his faith in me was exaggerated, but in retrospect those delusions of scaling the ladder of my Fortune 100 corporate parent blinded me.
+I brushed my Father’s question off as frivolous convincing myself that his faith in me was exaggerated, but in retrospect those illusions of scaling the ladder of my Fortune 100 corporate parent had me blinded.

 I was given a mandate to do something of consequence and instead of choosing obedience – I chose cowardice.

 Accordingly, I had to be broken and brought to my knees, so that I could realize the power of humility.